Yggdroot/Yoyo-leaf/README.md

 # Yoyo-leaf
-No two leaves are alike, leaf is unique.
 Yoyo-leaf is an awesome command-line fuzzy finder.

 ## Usage

 ```
-usage: yy [-h] [--sort-preference=PREFERENCE] [--height=N[%]] [-r]
+usage: yy [options]

   Layout
+    --border [BORDER[:STYLE]]
+                                Display the T(top), R(right), B(bottom), L(left) border.
+BORDER
+                                is a string combined by 'T', 'R', 'B' or 'L'.
+If BORDER is not
+                                specified, display borders all around.
+STYLE is 1, 2, 3 and 4
+                                which denotes "[─,│,─,│,╭,╮,╯,╰]",
+                                "[─,│,─,│,┌,┐,┘,└]", "[━,┃,━,┃,┏,┓,┛,┗]",
+                                "[═,║,═,║,╔,╗,╝,╚]" respectively.
+    --border-chars=<CHARS>
+                                Specify the character to use for the top/right/bottom/left
+                                border, followed by the character to use for the
+                                topleft/topright/botright/botleft corner.
+Default value is
+                                "[─,│,─,│,╭,╮,╯,╰]"
+    --height=<N[%]>
-    --height            Display window with the given height N[%] instead of
+                                Display window with the given height N[%] instead of using
-                        using fullscreen.
+                                fullscreen.
+    -r, --reverse
-    -r, --reverse       Display from the bottom of the screen to top.
+                                Display from the bottom of the screen to top.

   Search
+    --sort-preference=<PREFERENCE>
-    --sort-preference   Specify the sort preference to apply, value can be
+                                Specify the sort preference to apply, value can be [begin|end].
-                        [begin|end]. (default: end)
+                                (default: end)

 alias: leaf
 ```